fedi-e2ee/public-key-directory-specification/Specification.md

 This is an acceptable risk, as it's congruent to [un-enrolled users](#instance-administrator-enrolls-a-public-key-on-behalf-of-an-un-enrolled-user).

+Instances that opt to disable BurnDown are not affected by this risk.

 #### Hostile nation state demands their public key be added to an existing actor under a gag order.

 **Status**: Mitigated.
 One variant is prevented by design, the other is addressable.